stafiprotocol/stafi-node/README.md

 ### Clean

-If you need to start from beginning.
+If you need to start from the beginning.
 You should clean your db.

 ```bash
 ./target/release/stafi purge-chain --chain=testnet